Fulbright Foreign Language Teaching Assistant (FLTA) Program

 The Fulbright FLTA Program is sponsored by the United States Department of State Bureau of Educational and Cultural Affairs (ECA).
 As part of the Fulbright Foreign Student Program, the Fulbright FLTA Program is designed to develop Americans' knowledge of foreign cultures and languages by supporting teaching assistantships in over 30 languages at hundreds of U.S. institutions of higher education.
 The program offers educators from over 50 countries the opportunity to develop their professional skills and gain first-hand knowledge of the U.S., its culture and its people.

-If you are a non-U.S. college graduate or young teacher interested in applying to become a Fulbright FLTA, visit Applicants for application information.
+If you are a non-U.S. college graduate or young teacher interested in applying to become a Fulbright FLTA, visit Apply for application information.

-U.S. universities, four-year colleges and community colleges interested in hosting a Fulbright FLTA can visit the Thinking of Applying for more information.
+U.S. universities, four-year colleges, and community colleges interested in hosting a Fulbright FLTA can visit Thinking of Applying for more information.